giraffe-fsharp/Giraffe/DOCUMENTATION.md

 **IMPORTANT NOTICE**

-If you have `do!` bindings in your Giraffe web application then you must open the `FSharp.Control.Tasks.ContextInsensitive` namespace to resolve any type inference issues:
+If you have `do!` bindings in your Giraffe web application then you must open the `FSharp.Control.Tasks.V2.ContextInsensitive` namespace to resolve any type inference issues:

 ```fsharp
 open FSharp.Control.Tasks.V2.ContextInsensitive